averykhoo/opentelemetry_wrapper/README.md

 ### prometheus

+[//]: # (TODO: rewrite these docs)

 * set (for example) `OTEL_EXPORTER_PROMETHEUS_ENDPOINT=/metrics`
 * remember to whitelist `/metrics` in OPA
 * repeated and trailing slashes are normalized (e.g. `///metrics/` -> `/metrics`)
 * if you set `OTEL_EXPORTER_PROMETHEUS_ENDPOINT=/metrics/`, a redirect will be set up from `/metrics` to `/metrics/`
+* if you set the port instead, the created wsgi app accepts any endpoint
+* if you set up both, the endpoint will be created in fastapi and a separate wsgi app will also be created
+* the `/graph` endpoint is not available, you'll need to actually run prometheus to get that

 ## features